abiswas3/differentialprivacy/ShufflePrivacy/Readme.md

 The full version of the histogram just uses $\PBinHist$ for each coordinate $j \in [d]$ where $d$ is the dimension of the histogram.

-### An algorithm for binary sums that satisfies shuffle privacy
+### An algorithm for histogram sums on integers that satisfies shuffle privacy

 <div class="algorithm">